 There are other options that may work better for you.
 One is a home equity loan.
 This is a lump sum pay out of your equity at a fixed interest rate.
 The rate will be higher than a HELOC and certainly more than an interest only HELOC, but you know exactly what your payment will be every month and when the loan will be paid off.

-Another option is a fixed rate HELOC loan.
-These are not as common but some mortgage lenders do offer them.
+Another option is a fixed rate home equity line of credit.
+These are not as common but the best HELOC lenders do offer them.

 We are fans of interest only HELOCs when they are used for the right reasons.
 If you have a very good reason to get the loan, such as for major home improvements or a college education, getting this type of loan makes sense in many cases.
 It also works for people who are sure they will be earning a lot more in 10 years.